miguelabate/jwt-go-mabate/README.md

 - User log out feature using jwtToken white listing.
 - Hash the passwords stored locally

+This code is also showcased in [this article](https://miguelabate.com/jwt-token-auth-in-golang/)

 ```sh
 go build -o jwt-go-server
 ./jwt-go-server